columbia/dvh-asplos-ae/README.md

 Enter number to update configuration.
 Enter 0 to finish:
 ```

-Virtual machines are configured to use the following IP addresses already.
+Virtual machines are configured to have the following IP addresses already.
 * L1: 10.10.1.100
 * L2: 10.10.1.101
 * L3: 10.10.1.102